Learning & Development

 Mentorship programs are a great way to aid and accelerate learning at work.
 They provide employees with the opportunity to learn from a seasoned leader and become more competent because of it.

-If you’re trying to pair employees at scale (think 100+ employees), you’ll likely want to use a pairing algorithm that automates the registration and matching process.
+If you’re trying to match employees at scale (think 100+ employees), you’ll likely want to use a matching algorithm that automates the registration and matching process.

 Colleague connection programs